What Is Managed IT Support? (Essential & Premium Services)

 Some ways we’ve seen that arrangement work include:

-- When you need specific expertise or a specialty (like compliance or cybersecurity) that isn’t covered by your in-house team.
+• providing specific expertise or a specialty (like compliance or cybersecurity) that isn’t covered by your in-house team,

-- When you need a different level of support than you have on staff.
-For example, maybe you have level 1-2 technicians but need more advanced support.
+• offering different levels of support than you have on staff - maybe you have level 1-2 technicians but need more advanced support,

-- When you want your internal IT team to focus on more strategic or large-scale IT initiatives.
+• freeing your internal IT team to focus on more strategic or large-scale IT initiatives while the provider handles the daily tech support, or

-The tricky thing about managed IT support providers is that when they’re operating the way they should be, everything just works.
+The tricky thing about managed service providers is that when they’re operating the way they should be, everything just works.
 That can make it difficult to recognize what your provider is doing to ensure that happens.

 As we’ve been building and refining our own managed IT practice over the last decade, we’ve found that there are some components of a managed IT support agreement that merit highlighting.